imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 When looking at individual OPCODEs, there is an interesting non-linear pattern in simple opcodes like `ADD`, `DIV`, `MULMOD`, etc. The first 3 executions are visibly faster than the following.
 The rest behave in a more linear fashion.
 The reason for this is not clear.

 The `PUSHx` opcodes are not constant, but times increase linearly with the number of bytes pushed.
 The same cannot be observed for `DUPx` and `SWAPx` opcodes.
+This may be related to the fact that `PUSHx` read from contract's bytecode.

 #### Recommendation